hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 ```
 ## Deploy
-Once the changes have been made to the [`docker-compose.yml`](./02_tiny_inference_single_model/docker-compose.yml) file to reflect your local environment.
-The containers can be build and deployed using below commands:
+After making the necessary updates to the [`docker-compose.yml`] (./02_tiny_inference_single_model/docker-compose.yml) file to accurately reflect your local development environment, you're now ready to build and deploy your containers.
+To do so, follow these steps:

+1: Run docker-compose build to rebuild your containers using the updated configuration.
+2: Next, execute docker-compose up -d to start your containers in detached mode, allowing them to run in the background.

+By following these commands, you'll have successfully deployed your containers and be ready to start using phi3-vision via REST web services.

 ```bash
 docker compose build